nfrasser/bouncer/README.md

 For CS 488 Computer Graphics, Fall 2016, Univerity of Waterloo.

-Requires a working puppet assignment implementation to run.
+Requires a working puppet assignment to run.